Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 So, in this example, I've gone from 0% of my systems being pure to 50%.
 Wouldn't it be nice if it could be 100%?
 If somebody provided all the systems you may ever need to do the "writing" so that you only have to worry about writing ECS effects declaratively?
-`bevy_pipe_affect` aims to provide these systems, or rather, a single system for all ECS mutation.
+`bevy_pipe_affect` aims to provide these systems.
+Or rather, a single system for all ECS mutation.
 Her name is `affect`:

 ```rust